 How to test your ferritin levels

 The best way to test your ferritin levels is with a blood test.
-You can either go to your GP or order a home finger-prick blood.
+You can do this by using a home blood test.

 To ensure your results are accurate, make sure to take the test on an empty stomach.